RDMLLC/RE-Data-Metrix/replit.md

 ### Database

 PostgreSQL is the chosen database, accessed via the Neon serverless driver.
-Drizzle ORM ensures type-safe operations and manages the schema, which includes tables for `users` (with email verification fields), `prelaunch_signups`, `lenders`, `lender_questionnaires`, and `loan_products`.
+Drizzle ORM ensures type-safe operations and manages the schema, which includes tables for `users` (with email verification fields), `prelaunch_signups`, `lenders` (with archived boolean field), `lender_questionnaires`, `loan_products`, and `lender_referrals` for tracking investor referrals to lenders.
 Drizzle Kit handles schema migrations.

 ### Email Integration (Zoho Mail)